-Sell Your Mineral Rights in Rio Arriba County County, NM
+Sell Your Mineral Rights in Rio Arriba County, NM

-If you own mineral rights in Rio Arriba County, you're sitting on acreage in one of the oldest and most established natural gas basins in the American West.
-The San Juan Basin has been producing for decades, and while it's not the Permian, there's real value here — especially if you have producing wells or acreage near active development.
-Let's help you understand exactly what you have.
+If you own mineral rights in Rio Arriba County, you're sitting on acreage in the San Juan Basin — one of the oldest and most established natural gas producing regions in the American Southwest, with over 7,500 producing wells across the county.
+This is a gas-dominant basin with a long production history, and while it's not the Permian, there are active operators here and real value in what you own.
+Let's talk about what your rights are actually worth.

 ASSET OVERVIEW